 The annual Diversity Awards, this year hosted virtually, honor exemplary contributions through research, clinical care, community service and advocacy to improve the health of populations that historically have had unequal access to care.
 They also recognize excellence in mentorship and fostering an inclusive, engaging and welcoming workplace.
 Initiated in 2011 to reflect the institution’s commitment to diversity, encourage public service and mentorship, and build on existing initiatives to recruit and retain diverse students and faculty, the awards have since broadened in scope and grown in number to honor staff and excellence in the mentorship of women.

 “At the end of the day, achieving equity is the only way, I think, to achieve humanity in this world we live in,” said Dr. Augustine M.K Choi, the Stephen and Suzanne Weiss Dean of Weill Cornell Medicine.
 “This celebration brings our physicians, scientists, educators, administrators and community members together.
 We are all committed to this cause of greater equity, diversity and inclusion in academic medicine and health care.”

 The ceremony honored seven winners of the 2022 Pioneers in Diversity Awards, which recognize members of the Weill Cornell Medicine community who have distinguished themselves as key contributors to a culture of diversity.
-Dr. Susana Morales, director of the Weill Cornell Medicine Diversity Center of Excellence; Dr. Joy Howell, assistant dean for diversity and student life; Dr. Linnie Golightly, associate dean for diversity and inclusion; Dr. Yazmin Carrasco, assistant dean for diversity and inclusion; and Fanesse George, assistant director of staff diversity and inclusion; presented the awards.
+Dr. Susana Morales, director of the Weill Cornell Medicine Diversity Center of Excellence; Dr. Joy Howell, assistant dean for diversity and student life; Dr. Linnie Golightly, associate dean of diversity and inclusion; Dr. Yazmin Carrasco, assistant dean for diversity and inclusion; and Fanesse George, assistant director of staff diversity and inclusion; presented the awards.